markhull/A1icia/AlixiaCayenne/README.md

-# A1icia Cayenne
+# Alixia Cayenne

-This is the Cayenne Module for the [A1icia Project](https://github.com/markhull/A1icia).
+This is the Cayenne Module for the [Alixia Project](https://github.com/markhull/Alixia).

-Cayenne is the module that provides RDBMS services to A1icia.
-A1icia currently uses MySQL as the RDBMS engine.
-However, this module is implemented using [Apache Cayenne](https://cayenne.apache.org/) (hence the name), which means that A1icia can be built with any of the [following RDBMS products](http://cayenne.apache.org/database-support.html):
+Cayenne is the module that provides RDBMS services to Alixia.
+Alixia currently uses MariaDB as the RDBMS engine.
+However, this module is implemented using [Apache Cayenne](https://cayenne.apache.org/) (hence the name), which means that Alixia can be built with any of the [following RDBMS products](http://cayenne.apache.org/database-support.html):

 * DB2
 * Derby